chill-utility/chill-utility.github.io/content/terms-of-use/index.md

 ---

-These terms and conditions were last updated on: Wednesday, June 19, 2024.
+These GTU were last updated on: Wednesday, June 19, 2024.